luciorq/wsi-anon/README.md

 ### Native Target

+#### Under Linux

 To build the shared library with command line interface simply run

 ```bash
 make
 ```

 This will build the object files and subsequently a static and a shared library.
 Also the console application will be build as .out file.
 These files are stored under `/bin/`.
+Note that this will use the default Makefile.

 To build the console application in debug mode type